Jinhu County: He Hua (lotus) Dang(荷花荡）Scenic Area

-Located in Taji Town(塔集镇), Jinhu County（金湖县）, the Hehuadang Scenic Area spans an area of approximately and is classified as a national 4A scenic site.
+Located in Taji Town(塔集镇), Jinhu County（金湖县）, the Hehuadang Scenic Area spans an area of approximately 800 ha and is classified as a national 4A scenic site.
 It holds designations as a National Water Conservancy Scenic Spot and a destination for lotus viewing.
 The site is geographically positioned with lakes on three sides, featuring large lotus fields and proximity to Gaoyou Lake, contributing to its distinct ecological landscape.

 The He Hua(Lotus) Dang Scenic Site is geographically positioned with lakes on three sides, featuring large lotus fields and proximity to Gaoyou Lake, contributing to its distinct ecological landscape.

 The area focuses on lotus culture and combines various tourist activities such as agricultural sightseeing, leisure, educational programs, and health-related offerings.
 Hehuadang is known for initiating the Lotus Festival in China, having consistently hosted the event since 2000, making it a longstanding venue for this festival.
 The site has received recognition in various forms, including being named a "National Agricultural Tourism Demonstration Site" and included in the list of top 100 rural leisure tourism routes by the Ministry of Agriculture and Rural Affairs in 2018.

 Utilising its large lotus fields and integrating local historical and cultural elements, the scenic spot has developed multiple attractions, including a tourism centre, parks, a lotus cultivation area, and thematic parks centred on a lotus and aquatic life.
 The site is also equipped with facilities to support visitors, including accommodation and dining services.
 The area showcases the lotus blossoms and greenery during the summer, aligning with its cultural and natural thematic focus.